Metax7/Metax7/README.md

 ### 🧠 About Me

-- Passionate about modern full-stack development
-- Focused on developer experience and design systems
-- Exploring automation, open-source tools, and elegant code

----

-### ✨ Highlights
+- 💻 Modern full‑stack development with strong design sensibility

-- Scalable full‑stack apps with clean architecture and component systems
+- 🧩 Pragmatic DX, scalable architecture, and reusable UI systems
-- Smooth UX by default: accessibility, micro-interactions, and fast paths
-- Shipping with reliability: type-safety, tests where it matters, CI-first

----

-### 🧭 Principles

-- Clarity over cleverness: readable code, explicit boundaries, strong naming
-- Design systems thinking: consistent tokens, primitives, and composition
-- Performance as a feature: measure, profile, and iterate pragmatically
+- 🚀 Automation, performance, and polished UX as defaults

 ---